 Although cherries can be found throughout the Willamette Valley, the majority of Oregon’s cherry crop is tucked in the shadow of Mt.
 Hood on hillsides overlooking the Columbia River.
 The mountain blocks most of the rain that blows in from the west, protecting the cherries from weather that would otherwise split and soften the fruit.
-Although there have been cherry orchards surrounding The Dalles for generations, the industry has changed and so have the cherries.
+The sunny days also help prevent disease and other issues associated with an abundance of precipitation.

 Cherry trees grow from rootstock that are grafted with a specific cherry variety and grown in a nursery until they are ready to be planted.
 Once planted in the orchard, cherry trees take three to four years to reach full production.
 Some growers choose to move their trees to a trellis system after the first few years in the orchard.
 The trellis system allows more trees to be planted per acre, creating a higher density, which results in more cherries per acre, faster picking and more money for the pickers who typically get paid by the bucket.